g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <!-- - John Peel -->

-> "Every school of thought and government has failed in this city — but I love it nonetheless.
-It belongs to me as much as it belongs to you.”
+> Every school of thought and government has failed in this city — but I love it nonetheless.

 <center>– <a href="{{kim}}">Kim</a></center>